FEUP-LEIC-ES-2023-24/2LEIC03T3/README.md

 In this section you should start by briefly describing the overall components of the project and their interrelations.
 You should also describe how you solved typical problems you may have encountered, pointing to well-known architectural and design patterns, if applicable.

 ### Logical architecture
-The purpose of this subsection is to document the high-level logical structure of the code (Logical View), using a UML diagram with logical packages, without the worry of allocating to components, processes or machines.

 ![img](READMEresources/Archlog.png)